EddOliver/BBM-Bridge-Baby-Monitor/README.md

 1.10.
 Congratulations!
 We have made the corresponding configurations in the Ultra96 for now.

-# Accelerometer configuration in the Arduino Curie.
+## Accelerometer configuration in the Arduino Curie:

 2. For this project this sensor was used because it was the sensor that we had at hand, it is also more interesting to show the integration of an Arduino Curie also called Arduino 101 to a solution of this type.